LucasAnfang/Gridly/README.md

 # Gridly
-iOS app playing around with MapKit and Firebase (and possible Geofire if it becomes necissary)
+iOS app playing around with MapKit and Firebase (and possible Geofire if it becomes necessary)

 I want to make an app that allows a user to see his/her friends interesting activities as they are navigating an area.
 A user can organize these activities into various channels: food, sports, entertainment (will be stored as constants at start but later will allow for customization).
 As you travel around a new area, you can see the various cool spots that you might have overlooked.
 This would be super useful for people traveling to new cities and will be a fun project to work on in my spare time.